azsk/DevOpsKit-docs/02-Secure-Development/Readme.md

 [Back to top…](Readme.md#contents)

 ### Execute SVTs excluding some resource groups
-The Get-AzSKAzureServicesSecurityStatus command now supports switch 'ExcludeResourceGroupNames' to exclude some of the resource groups from getting scanned.
+The Get-AzSKAzureServicesSecurityStatus command now supports a switch 'ExcludeResourceGroupNames' to exclude some of the resource groups from getting scanned.
 The cmdlet below will not scan the resource groups 'azsktestRg' and 'azsktestRg1'.
 ```PowerShell
 Get-AzSKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -ExcludeResourceGroupNames "azsktestRg,azsktestRg2"
 ```
 [Back to top…](Readme.md#contents)

 ### Execute SVTs excluding some resources
-The Get-AzSKAzureServicesSecurityStatus command now supports switch 'ExcludeResourceNames' to exclude some of the resources from getting scanned.
+The Get-AzSKAzureServicesSecurityStatus command now supports a switch 'ExcludeResourceNames' to exclude some of the resources from getting scanned.
 The cmdlet below will not scan the resource groups 'azsktestApp' and 'azsktestApp2'.
 ```PowerShell
 Get-AzSKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -ExcludeResourceNames "azsktestApp,azsktestApp2"
 ```
 [Back to top…](Readme.md#contents)

 ### Execute SVTs excluding a resource type
-The Get-AzSKAzureServicesSecurityStatus command now supports switch 'ExcludeResourceTypeName' to exclude resources of a particular type supported by AzSK from getting scanned.
+The Get-AzSKAzureServicesSecurityStatus command now supports a switch 'ExcludeResourceTypeName' to exclude resources of a particular type supported by AzSK from getting scanned.
 The cmdlet below will not scan any Databricks resources.
 ```PowerShell
 Get-AzSKAzureServicesSecurityStatus -SubscriptionId <SubscriptionId> -ExcludeResourceTypeName Databricks
 ```